gcabbage/TranscendenceMods/Tutorial/README.md

 player is given a dataROM to take to a random friendly station.

 ### 3 - [Escort Ship](Mission03.md)
+This is a basic escort mission - the player will escort one ship from the Starton to a random stargate.

 Advanced Missions
 -----------------